-The parties might wish to submit their dispute to mediation prior to arbitration.
-In mediation, the neutral mediator assists the parties in reaching a settlement but does not have the authority to make a binding decision or award.
+The parties may wish to submit their dispute to mediation prior to arbitration.
+In mediation, the neutral mediator assists the parties in reaching a settlement, but does not have the authority to make a binding decision or award.
 Mediation is administered by the AAA in accordance with its mediation rules.
 There is no additional administrative fee where parties to a pending arbitration attempt to mediate their dispute under the AAA's auspices.

-If the parties want to adopt mediation as a part of their contractual dispute settlement procedure, they can insert the following mediation clause into their contract or engagement letter in conjunction with a standard arbitration provision.
+If the parties want to adopt mediation as an integral part of their contractual dispute-settlement procedure, they can insert the following mediation clause into their contract in conjunction with a standard arbitration provision:

-If a dispute arises out of or relates to this contract or engagement letter, or the breach thereof, and if the dispute cannot be settled through negotiation, the parties agree first to try in good faith to settle the dispute by mediation administered by the American Arbitration Association under its mediation rules before resorting to arbitration, litigation, or some other dispute-resolution procedure.
+If a dispute arises out of or relates to this contract, or the breach thereof and if the dispute cannot be settled through negotiation, the parties agree first to try in good faith to settle the dispute by mediation administered by the American Arbitration Association under its Commercial Mediation Rules before resorting to arbitration, litigation, or some other dispute resolution procedure.